National University School of Law: Merger with George Washington University

 In the 1940s and early 1950s, the National law school saw a steep dropoff in attendance, from a class of 325 in 1941 to 38 graduates in 1950 and 43 in 1954.
-Initially, National University responded by restructuring, creating the position of President in 1953 and electing Dr. Rowland F. Kirks, a special assistant to the Attorney General and former professor of law at the school, to the post.
+Initially, National University responded by restructuring, creating the position of President in 1953 and electing Rowland F. Kirks, a special assistant to the Attorney General and former professor of law at the school, to the post.

 Kirks intended to expand the university’s graduate programs, including a partnership with the Washington School of Psychiatry, but this plan was short lived.
 In 1954, less than a year and a half later, Kirks resigned to become legislative counsel to the National Automobile Dealers Association.
 Within a month, a merger between National University and George Washington University was announced.
 The merger had been rumored for months, but was delayed by the major stumbling block of segregation.
 National had desegregated years before while George Washington had remained staunchly opposed to integration.
 As National had six African American students matriculating at the time, merging the schools would require a change in policy.

 George Washington trustees voted to desegregate the university on June 30, 1954.
 Later the same day, they ratified the merger with National.
 The new arrangement granted George Washington control of National's physical property, assets, and library collection.
 Author Andrew Novak, a former editor of the George Washington student newspaper, says it seems likely that the merger acted as the final incentive for GWU, already under pressure from students, faculty, and the American Association of Law Schools, to change their policy on segregation.
 Orville Hassler Walburn was dean of the National law school at the time of the merger.